shabin5785/Udemy-React/React_Doc_1.md

 const element = <img src={user.avatarUrl}></img>;
 Don't put quotes around curly braces when embedding a JavaScript expression in an attribute.
 Otherwise JSX will treat the attribute as a string literal rather than an expression.
 You should either use quotes (for string values) or curly braces (for expressions), but not both in the same attribute.

+-Since JSX is closer to JavaScript than HTML, React DOM uses camelCase property naming convention instead of HTML attribute names.
+For example, class becomes className in JSX, and tabindex becomes tabIndex

+-It is safe to embed user input in JSX:

+> const title = response.potentiallyMaliciousInput;
+// This is safe:
+const element = <h1{title}</h1;

+By default, React DOM escapes any values embedded in JSX before rendering them.
+Thus it ensures that you can never inject anything that's not explicitly written in your application.
+Everything is converted to a string before being rendered.
+This helps prevent XSS (cross-site-scripting) attacks.

+-